Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Technical Overview

 \subsubsection{Rate Amplification}

 Our approach to improve the rate is inspired by a construction of classical non-malleable codes by \cite{Cheraghchi2013NonmalleableCA}.
 The bottleneck in the previous construction is the amount of classical randomness used, and thus our first step is to replace the uniformly random Pauli one-time-pad $P^s$ by a $t$-wise independent Pauli Pad $P^{G(s)}$, generated using a short seed of length $\sigma = O(t\log k)$.
-Unfortunately, under a $t$-wise independent pad, the quantum half of $\Enc_\Auth$ is no longer perfectly encrypted, and our proof techniques in the previous section (the Pauli Twirl and \cite{Anshu2020CircuitLB}'s result) break.
+Unfortunately, under a $t$-wise independent pad, the quantum half of $\Enc$ is no longer perfectly encrypted, and our proof techniques in the previous section (the Pauli Twirl and \cite{Anshu2020CircuitLB}'s result) break.

 To address these issues, we use quantum code concatenation.
 Alice first encodes her message $\psi$ into a high rate, near-linear distance stabilizer code, and then encodes the symbols of the outer code\footnote{Technically, the symbols are first bundled up into blocks of size $k/\log^c k$, and then each block is encoded into $\Tilde{Q}$.} into the composition $\Tilde{Q}$ of a PMD code and another high rate stabilizer code of smaller block-length (See \Cref{fig:concat}).

-Intuitively, if the block-length of the inner codes is $b < t$, then the marginal density matrix on each inner code is truly encrypted, and we can leverage the proof techniques of the uniformly random case.
+Intuitively, if the block-length of the inner codes is $b < t$, then via the $t$-wise independence the marginal density matrix on each inner code is truly encrypted, and we can leverage the proof techniques of the uniformly random case.
 While this intuition does capture the case where Bob does not recover the key, the case where Bob recovers the original key is a little more subtle.
 Since $G(s)$ is only $t$-wise independent, we can no longer argue that the effective channel on the entire code is simply a Pauli channel.

 The key insight to address the case where the key is recovered is to further divide into cases on whether each block is significantly tampered, or whether each tampering channel $\Lambda_j$ is ``sparse" in the Pauli basis (See \Cref{definition:eta-pauli}).
 While we defer the details to \Cref{section:analysis-rate1}, the underlying intuition is that if many of the channels in any given inner block $\Tilde{Q}_i$ are not ``sparse" in the Pauli basis, then the Pauli twirl argument should still imply that block $i$ rejects with high probability (\Cref{claim:not-many-eta}).
 Conversely, if many of the channels in any given inner block are ``sparse", then the PMD in that block should detect the presence of errors without distorting the state (\Cref{claim:many_eta}).